System Design Space

 AlphaGo: The Documentary

-Documentary about the AlphaGo vs. Lee Sedol match and the history of the DeepMind team
+Documentary about the AlphaGo vs. Lee Sedol match and the engineering system that made the breakthrough possible

 Director:Greg Kohs